1989 Chinese protests by region: Qinghai

+Protests in Qinghai were concentrated primarily in the provincial capital, Xining.
+Tibetan students also organized demonstrations in connection with the Tibet issue and following clashes between Tibetan and Han students in Lanzhou, Gansu.
+Separately, controversy surrounding the Shanghai publication Sexual Customs prompted demonstrations by Muslim Hui residents.

 Xining西宁

 Xining was one of two cities to have reportedly had student demonstrations during the May 3, 1989, lull.
 Likewise on May 5, while students around the country had started to return to class after a declaration from Beijing student leaders, those in Xining continued to stay out of class in protest of a report printed by the local newspaper.

 Several weeks later on May 26, 15 students who had returned from Beijing staged their own hunger strike in front of the provincial government building in an attempt to garner more support for demonstrations.